-Working in disability services means you get to make a difference in a person's life, supporting them to live as independent as possible.
-If you have a caring nature and are looking for a hands-on job, enjoy working with people, where no day will be the same then a job in disability services may be for you.
+Working in disability services means you get to make a difference in a person's life, supporting them to live as independently as possible.
+If you have a caring nature, enjoy working with people and are looking for a hands-on job where no day will be the same, then a job in disability services may be for you.

 The many different roles ranging from entry level positions to specialist supports will require different levels of education and training.
 Depending on your goals and aspirations you may end up working as a disability support worker, develop more clinical skills to work as an enrolled or registered nurse or prefer to focus on getting people with disability the support they need in a support coordination role.

 Below is an overview of different jobs in the disability sector.
 You can read more about the duties and responsibilities and required qualifications in the related articles.

 Disability support worker/personal care worker

-Disability support workers, also known as personal care workers, are one of the main front line support people for people with disability.
+Disability support workers, also known as personal care workers, are some of the main front line supports for people with disability.

 They will provide support to someone with disability in-home or in the community depending on the needs of the person being supported.

-This could mean needing to visit someone in their home for a short period of time every day, providing more extensive 24/7 support or taking someone out into the community for errands such as shopping or appointments.
+This could mean visiting someone in their home for a short period of time every day, providing more extensive 24/7 support or taking someone out into the community for errands such as shopping or appointments.

 Disability support workers generally assist with basic daily tasks like cooking, cleaning or transport, or helping with personal hygiene.

-They can also assist with helping someone spend time in the community and social inclusion with outings, social activities and other activities.
+They can also assist with helping someone spend time in the community and social inclusion with outings, social activities and recreation.